mjordan/islandora_themekey/README.md

 Be aware that if an object is a member of multiple collections that are used in ThemeKey rules, the first rule in the theme switching chain will apply.

 > Note that on July 19, 2015, I changed the condition name of ismemberofcollection to is_member_of_collection to improve readibility in the long list of conditions.
-You will need to update any rules you created prior to the change to use the new condition name (is_member_of_collection).
-I apologize for this backward compatibility breaking change but now that Islandora ThemeKey supports multiple conditions, I thought it was worth making their names more readable.
+If you update the module from a version installed prior to that date, you will also need to update any rules you created prior to the change so that they use the new condition name (is_member_of_collection).
+This change does not affect sites that install the module for the first time afte July 19.
+I apologize for this backward compatibility breaking change but now that Islandora ThemeKey supports multiple conditions, I thought it was worth making their names more readable before we add any more.

 ## Requirements